 Why?

-It is essential that students and staff share a clear understanding of how generative AI should be used in assessment.
+It is essential that students and staff share a clear understanding of how Generative AI should be used in assessment.
 The scale supports consistency, fairness, and informed decision-making around AI use.
-It also helps avoid confusion or misuse by setting out boundaries that are aligned with learning outcomes and academic integrity.
+It also helps avoid confusion or misuse by setting out boundaries that are aligned with learning outcomes and academic integrity, so that AI is used ethically and effectively to support learning.

 The AI Assessment Scale Levels